Trump suggests he may give written testimony in House probe

 Mueller’s team tried to interview the president for more than a year before Trump submitted the written testimony in response to questions on certain Russia-related topics in November 2018.

 But Mueller found many of Trump’s answers in the Russia probe less than satisfying.
-The format, he said in his final report to Congress, showed “the inadequacy of the written format,” especially since the office was unable to ask follow-up questions.
+He said in his final report to Congress that the answers showed “the inadequacy of the written format,” especially since the office was unable to ask follow-up questions.

 After Trump submitted the written answers, the special counsel’s office again sought an in-person interview with Trump, but the president declined.